camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 * Click on "Catalog" in the Property Panel and you will see an overlay with a list of your templates
 * Select one template and click Apply.
 With the template being applied, you see a simplified Property Panel
 * For any Input Parameter:
-  * Define the value that should be passed to UiPath
+  * Define the value that should be passed to the RPA Bot
   * Variable Assignment Value can be a String constant or a process variable that is passed via an Expression
 * For any Output Parameter:
   * Define the name of a process variable that this output value should be assigned to